 Today, there are more than twice as many statehouse reporters at commercial digital-first outlets than in 2014 (91 vs. 36).
 This includes an increase at both the full-time level (from 20 in 2014 to 59 in 2022) and the part-time level (from 13 to 23).
 Reporters at these types of outlets account for the largest segment of all

-Number of statehouse reporters working at digital outlets increased dramatically since 2014
+Number of statehouse reporters working at digital outlets increased dramatically since 2014 statehouse reporters in two states, and second-largest in five.

 Number of U.S. statehouse reporters working at digital outlets, with each employment status